Financial-Times/o-card/README.md

 There are three themes that can modify a card:

-* stand alone - adds a highlight to the bottom of the card (to be used if not grouped on the same background)
+* standalone - adds a highlight to the bottom of the card (to be used if not grouped on the same background)
-* stand out - adds a darker background to the card
+* standout - adds a darker background to the card
 * landscape - used for a wider card and allows for left and right [image alignments](#image-alignment).

 ## Image alignment